instantiator/consensus-chess-engine/docs/database.md

 A single postgres database instance serves all nodes in an environment (eg. `int` or `prod`).

-Each node and the database itself are configured with a single environment file found in the `environments` directory.
+Each node and the database itself are configured with an environment file found in the `environments` directory.
 See: [config](config.md)

 ## Entity Framework